Matthieu-Jck/Matthieu-Jck/README.md

 I find the most joy when I can blend my creative skills.
 I love meeting diverse people and exchanging ideas and opinions about anything.

-Currently working as a full-stack developer.
+Currently working as a software/full-stack developer.

 <br>
 <h1> 💼 Technical Skills </h1>